Mothers and Sons (book)

 Mothers and Sons is a 2006 collection of short stories written by Irish writer Colm Tóibín and published in 2006.
 The book was published in hardback by Picador, and each of its stories explores an aspect of the mother-son relationship.
 All take place in contemporary Ireland, except that the last and longest, "A Long Winter", takes place in Catalonia perhaps twenty years after the Spanish Civil War.

+Stories

-The stories are as follows:
+The stories in the collection are as follows: